opendatadiscovery/odd-collectors/README.md

 | odd-collector-azure | Azure Data Factory (ADF) | pipeline_filter | Filter by pipeline name |
 | odd-collector-azure | Azure BLOB Storage | file_filter | Filter by file name |

+# Collector configuration using alternative Secrets Backend
+There is an option to store collector configuration settings via Secrets Backend (only AWS SSM Parameter Store is supported for now).
+Using this approach you need to create your secrets in the chosen Secret Backend provider according to the naming and backend configuration specified in `secrets_backend` section of `collector_config.yaml`.
+More detailed information with comments about `secrets_backend` you can find right now is placed in  `odd-collector/collector_config.yaml` snippet.

 # Usage Example

 ## Collector configuration